 HUM 110 : Introduction to Queer-Feminist Studies

-1. Identify and explain the major principles and concepts that form the basis of knowledge in the humanities.
+1. Identify the major principles and concepts that form the basis of knowledge in the humanities.
 2. Execute ethical reasoning to a variety of situations and human experience.
 3. Recognize feminism as a social movement and the social construction of gender.
 4. Distinguish the basis of queer theories rise in the 20th century and its main tenets.
 5. Create verbal and/or written arguments synthesizing gender, sexuality, and society.